hoangton/smartcash/introduction/features.rst

 changes at the end of that period and payments will be made in accordance with the delivered milestones.
 Proposals open to vote can be found at: vote.smartcash.cc
-A major difference compared to other cryptocurrencies is that we believe core teams can ultimately lead to inefficiency and centralization.
-In order to create and maintain a decentralized governance structure SmartCash has Hive Structuring Teams.
-These teams are in charge of vital project areas, such as development, outreach and support and consist of people directly involved in the project.
-Every Hive Team runs independently, but cooperatively resulting in organic growth.

 Basically, each SmartCash coin is worth 1 vote, to keep it simple.

 .. _smartcard:

 Smartcard